esp-rs/esp-backtrace/README.md

-# esp-backtrace - backtrace for ESP32 bare-metal
+# esp-backtrace - backtrace for ESP32 bare-metal---

+## This project has moved!
+It can now be found in the [esp-rs/esp-hal](https://github.com/esp-rs/esp-hal/tree/main/esp-backtrace) repository.

+---

 Supports the ESP32, ESP32-C2/C3/C6, ESP32-H2, ESP32-P4, and ESP32-S2/S3.
 Optional exception and panic handlers are included, both of which can be enabled via their respective features.